KnpLabs/knoodle-react-api/README.md

 ## Requirements

-In order to make it work correctly you need the latest versions of:
+In order to make it work correctly you need the latest version of:

 - docker-ce
 - docker-compose